madsesmith/graascorp/careers.md

 ## Working at GRass Corp
 GRaas Corp is always looking for individuals who want to be part of a growing team and enjoy traveling.
-Our employees are eligible for medical insurance after 90 days.